 A.4 Google Maps & Places API We use Google Maps & Places for identifying your cultural organization on our website during the registration process.
 Google Maps is run by Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
 By embedding Google Maps your IP address is transferred to Google and cookies may stored on your computer.
 For further information about Google’s data privacy rules see here.
 Please note that you can opt-out from Google services and this might affect the functionality of our service (Art.
 6 (1) b GDPR).

-A.5 Google Firebase Firebase is a real-time database that we use for real-time data exchange and storage (for example, in our apps).
+A.5 Google Firebase Google Firebase is a support tool family for app development and provides various functions for the secure and stable development of applications and their operation.
+We are using several components like Push Messaging, Crashlytics and Firebase Analytics.
 Here, the user data is sent to Firebase anonymously.
 Likewise, the push messages that you receive from us because you have agreed on your smartphone will be sent via firebase.
-If you do not want to receive push messages, you can disable this in the settings of your smartphone (Art.
+If you do not want to receive push messages, you can disable this feature in the settings of your smartphone.
+You can prevent sending anonymous crash reports by disabling it in your operating system.
+Detailed information about Google's Firebase Privacy here.
+(Art.
 6 (1) b GDPR).